Annkkitaaa/Annkkitaaa/README.md

-- Currently exploring Solidity, Cryptography, and Blockchain technologies.
+- Currently exploring Solidity, Cryptography, and Blockchain technologies
 - Feel free to reach out at: <a href="mailto:ankitasingh15.102@gmail.com">ankitasingh15.102@gmail.com</a>

 ### Experience